Many Singaporeans understand that it is important to get critical illness (CI) insurance to protect themselves against, well, critical illness.

 As your coverage is limited, this is usually the cheapest plan available.
 Take note that your term plan’s sum assured will be reduced if you use up your ECI coverage.

 Whole Life Plan with ECI Riders

 An early critical illness rider can be added to whole life insurance policies to provide this type of coverage.
-This is usually a more expensive option than the term option because it covers you until the age of 99.
+This is usually more expensive than the term option because a whole life plan covers you until age 99 and provides cash value too.

 As with the term plan with ECI rider, the sum assured for your whole life policy will be reduced if you use the ECI coverage.

 Standalone has two types of early critical illness plans, i.e., single and multiple claim plans.
 According to the list issued by the Life Insurance Association (LIA) of Singapore, you can select either coverage for cancer alone or full range.

 In the case of a single–claim plan, you will be able to claim only once, whereas, for the multi-plan claim, you can claim more than once or multiple times.

 Advantages of an Early Critical Illness Plan